jojivalli/Blooming-Within-Neuro-Emotional-Bloom-Theory-A-Guide-to-Healing-and-Growth-/README.md

-# 🌸 Neural Bloom Theory – 30 % Open-Access Excerpt
+# 🌸 Neuro Emotional Bloom Theory – 30 % Open-Access Excerpt

 **Plant a seed, grow a life.**
 A free, citable sampler from the book *Blooming Within: Neuro Emotional Bloom Theory – A Guide to Healing and Growth* (CreatiVentures, 2025).